Episode

 .

-not respond, but continues waving his hand around and doing a little dance
+(Guy does not respond, but continues waving his hand around and doing a little dance because

-is staring at Guy in shock, being the only person in a position to see
+feet and is staring at Guy in shock, being the only person in a position to see the blood dripping

-hand.
-Susan approaches Guy as well and notes the broken hatchet lying
+from his hand.
+Susan approaches Guy as well and notes the broken hatchet lying on the ground)

 .